 |Shopping cart is empty.|

-Help Someone You Know
+Helping Someone You Know (130 KB)

-Give them encouragement and space to talk, but also be direct about your concerns.
-You may want to start with general questions like: How's it going with your partner?
+If you suspect that someone you know is experiencing domestic abuse but you’re not sure, give them encouragement and space to talk, but also be direct about your concerns.
+Start with general questions like: How are things at home?
+How's it going with your partner?

 Check for current safety

-NZ research shows that victims feel best served and supported by specialist domestic abuse organisations like Shine, so make sure you give them Shine’s Helpline number.
-You may not be able to solve the problem for them but with support, information and time, they may regain safety and control in their life.
+NZ research shows that people experiencing domestic violence feel best served and supported by specialist organisations like Shine, so make sure you give them Shine’s Helpline number.
+You cannot solve the problem for them, but with your support, good information and time, they may regain safety and control over their life.

 |Shopping cart is empty.|